-- 1 Image : Prints one image.
-Select and then press [SET].
-Next, use [◀] and wait..." will appear on the monitor screen.
+- Use [▲] and [▼] to select "Print" and then press [SET]. - Printing will start and the message "Busy...
+Please wait..." will appear on the monitor screen.
 The message will disappear after a short while, even though printing is still being performed.
 Pressing any camera button will cause the printing status to re-appear.
-The print menu screen will re-appear when printing is complete.
+The print menu screen will reappear when printing is complete. - If you selected "1 Image", you can repeat the procedure from step 5, if you want. - 7.
+After printing is complete, turn off the camera and disconnect the USB cable from the printer and camera.